swissmanu/mse-thesis/content/content.md

 The results of the interviews, the analysis of the war story reports, and the interpretation of the observed behaviors during the observational study combined lead to the following two key take-aways:

-1. The most significant challenge software engineers face when debugging RxJS-based programs, is to know *when* they should apply *what* tool to resolve their current problem in the *most efficient way*.
+1. The most significant challenge software engineers face when debugging RxJS-based programs, is to know *when* they should apply *what* tool to resolve their current problem in the *most efficient way*
 2. Can one find a way to improve the developer experience by providing RxJS-specific debugging utilities where software engineers expect them the most, ready to hand, and fully integrated, with their IDE?

 The main artifact produced during the Exploration phase is the research paper "Debugging of RxJS-Based Applications," [@Alabor_Stolze_2020] published with the proceedings of the 7th ACM SIGPLAN International Workshop